-Acquisition of Chemical Florida, Chemical Georgia, and Chem-Met pursuant to which the Company purchased all of the outstanding capital stock of Chemical Florida and Chemical Georgia from the ALS Trust pursuant to the terms of the Chem-Con Stock Purchase Agreement, and (ii) the Company, Chem-Met, the TPS Trust, the ALS Trust, TPS and ALS entered into a Stock Purchase Agreement ("Chem-Met Stock Purchase Agreement"), pursuant to which the Company purchased all of the outstanding capital stock of Chem-Met from the TPS Trust pursuant to the terms of the Chem-Met Stock Purchase Agreement.
-The acquisition by the Company of Chemical Florida, Chemical Georgia, and Chem-Met was completed on June 1, 1999.
+On May 27, 1999, (i) the Company, Chemical Florida, Chemical Georgia, The Thomas P. Sullivan Living Trust, dated September 6, 1978 ("TPS Trust"); The Ann L. Sullivan Living Trust, dated September 6, 1978 ("ALS Trust"); Thomas P. Sullivan, an individual ("TPS"); and Ann L. Sullivan, an individual ("ALS"), entered into a Stock Purchase Agreement ("Chem-Con Stock Purchase Agreement"), pursuant to which the Company purchased all of the outstanding capital stock of Chemical Florida and Chemical Georgia from the ALS Trust pursuant to the terms of the Chem-Con Stock Purchase Agreement, and (ii) the Company, Chem-Met, the TPS Trust, the ALS Trust, TPS and ALS entered into a Stock Purchase Agreement ("Chem-Met Stock Purchase Agreement"), pursuant to which the Company purchased all of the outstanding capital stock of Chem-Met from the TPS Trust pursuant to the terms of the Chem-Met Stock Purchase Agreement.
 The Chem-Con Stock Purchase Agreement and the Chem-Met Stock Purchase Agreement are collectively referred to as the "Stock Purchase Agreements."
 TPS and ALS are husband and wife.